FraudTransformer: Time-Aware GPT for Transaction Fraud Detection: Introduction

 In this paper we assess the combination of a GPT architecture with time-encoders to provide time embeddings on a dataset of financial transactions.
 The time-encoders used here are rotational and sinusoidal embeddings combined with a positional encoder; the embeddings can be based on absolute time, or on the relative time between events.
 We evaluate their ability to improve detection of frauds on a dataset of financial transaction which is held by a national HSBC Payment Fraud Group.
 These large-scale real-world data consist of temporal patterns of customers’ digital journeys and payments.
 While the limited scale and granularity of public synthetic datasets restricts the generalisability of findings based on them to real-world settings, the data used in this study naturally incorporates the noise, outliers and irregularities that are common in production systems.

 Our key findings are as follows.

 \begin{itemize} \item Using time-encoder with a lightweight LayerNorm-based integration of the time embeddings can improve the performance of a model for fraud-detection tasks. \item Event-level relative sinusoidal embeddings paired with a learned positional encoder deliver the highest performance on the test set, outperforming three classical baselines.
-This comparison varies the timestamp scheme (absolute vs relative), the encoder (sinusoidal vs rotary), and the presence or absence of a positional encoder. \end{itemize} Based on these findings we propose an algorithm which we call FraudTransformer, combining a vanilla GPT architecture with relative sinusoidal embeddings.
+This comparison varies the timestamp scheme (absolute vs relative), the encoder (sinusoidal vs rotary), and the presence or absence of a positional encoder. \end{itemize} Based on these findings we propose an algorithm which we call {\it FraudTransformer}, combining a vanilla GPT architecture with time and positional encoders.

 This paper is organized as follows.
 Section~\ref{sec:relworks} surveys related work on transformer-based fraud detection.
 Section~\ref{sec:problem_stat} defines the problem.
 Section~\ref{sec:alg_mod} details our FraudTransformer algorithm and GPT model.
 Section~\ref{sec:dataset} describes the dataset, and Section~\ref{sec:exp} presents the experiments and results.
 Section~\ref{sec:con} concludes and outlines directions for future work.
 Hyperparameter tuning results are deferred to the Appendix.